tmaxmax/go-sse/README.md

 ### The "Hello world" server's client

-Let's use what we know to create a client for the prevoius server example:
+Let's use what we know to create a client for the previous server example:

 ```go
 package main